skay93m/threat-detection-portfolio/docs/00-meta/INSTRUCTIONS-TO-CLAUDE.md

 - Provide feedback on technical decisions

 ### ❌ Don't

 - Write step-by-step tutorials or "how-to" guides
-- Create sample data or dummy configs (unless explicitly requested)
+- Create sample data or dummy configs
 - Add excessive comments or docstrings (keep code lean)
 - Assume this is an educational resource for others (it's a personal portfolio)